AmeyChoudhary/DPCN_Baby_Sharks/README.md

 ## Implementation

-The implementation of EWNETs and other signal decomposition methods, along with the code and datasets used, can be found on our GitHub repository: [GitHub](https://github.com/AmeyChoudhary/DPCN_Baby_Sharks/tree/main/Amey).
+The implementation of EWNETs and other signal decomposition methods, along with the code, datasets used and the detailed report, can be found on our GitHub repository: [GitHub](https://github.com/AmeyChoudhary/DPCN_Baby_Sharks/tree/main/Amey).